voxeet/comms-sdk-unreal/docs/docs/tutorial/obtain-permissions.md

 ---
 sidebar_position: 9
-sidebar_label: macOS permissions
+sidebar_label: macOS Permissions
-title: macOS permissions
+title: macOS Permissions
 ---

 > **_NOTE:_** macOS only - ignore this section if you are developing on Windows.